Richard Sackler

-Richard Stephen Sackler (born March 10, 1945) is an American businessman and physician who was the chairman and president of Purdue Pharma, a former company best known as the developer of OxyContin, whose central role in the opioid epidemic in the United States became the subject of many lawsuits and fines, filing for bankruptcy in 2019.
-The company's downfall was the subject of the 2021 Hulu miniseries Dopesick and the 2023 Netflix miniseries Painkiller, in which Sackler is portrayed by Michael Stuhlbarg and Matthew Broderick, respectively.
+Richard Stephen Sackler (born March 10, 1945) is an American businessman, pharmaceutical entrepreneur and physician who was the chairman and president of Purdue Pharma, a now-defunct pharmaceutical company.
+Under his leadership of Purdue, the company developed the drug OxyContin, an opioid which is widely believed to have spearheaded the opioid epidemic in the United States.
+Sackler and Purdue's role in the epidemic led to many lawsuits and fines, with the company filing bankruptcy in 2019.
+The company's demise and unethical marketing tactics and strategies were the subject of the 2021 Hulu miniseries Dopesick and the 2023 Netflix miniseries Painkiller, in which Sackler is portrayed by Michael Stuhlbarg and Matthew Broderick, respectively.

+Sackler and his family are also involved in Mundipharma, a United Kingdom-based pharmaceutical company which manufactures similar opioids to those originally designed by Purdue, such as Targin.

 Early life and education

-Sackler was born in 1945 in Roslyn, New York, the son of Beverly (Feldman) and Raymond Sackler.
+Sackler was born in 1945 in Roslyn, New York, the son of Beverly (Feldman) and Raymond Sackler..
+He has Jewish ancestry.

 He received a bachelor's degree from Columbia College, followed by a M.D. degree from the New York University School of Medicine.